He thru-hiked from New York to Florida. He met dozens along the way. But two years after he died in his tent, no one knows who this mystery man was

 “I just really hope he’s who I thought he was,” Jennifer “Obsidian” Vickers told me.
 Vickers knew him as Denim and spent more time on the trail with him than anyone.
 They hiked southbound together on the Appalachian Trail in Virginia for about a hundred miles, starting at Blackburn Trail Center.
 She laughed often when we spoke, recalling their unlikely partnership.
 She was a black woman in her late sixties, he a white man she pegged to be about forty.
 Both had bad knees and hiked slowly.
 She taught him how to make a fire.
 He gobbled M&Ms, obsessed over distances between destinations, and longed to see a bear.
 Some hikers give off bad vibes, she said, but Denim made her feel safe.

 When he signed in at hostels, he printed out the alias “Ben Bilemy.”
 That name doesn’t exist in the United States, as far as I can tell, and no hiker recalls hearing him say it aloud.
 He told Obsidian he was from Louisiana, but she heard him tell others he was from New York.
-In all their time together, neither asked the other’s real name.
+(UPDATE: DNA testing has show he is Cajun) In all their time together, neither asked the other’s real name.
 That’s not unusual in the thru-hiking community, said Warren Doyle, who has hiked the AT nine times and helps other hikers prepare for the “philosophical and psychological” aspects of the trail.
 He knows people who never got driver’s licenses, who only worked for cash their whole lives.
 “The best way to understand yourself in the real world,” he said, “is to remove yourself from it, so you can look back in.”

 I longed to find some deeper meaning in the words, and found none.
 The notebooks never get personal.
 There are no trail life musings, no recollections of people he met or left behind.
 Nothing explains what led him to nature.
 There’s no “goodbye.”